-During an emergency planning exercise Portsmouth City Council used their GIS to quickly locate and order specialist equipment and supplies.
+During an emergency planning exercise Portsmouth City Council used their geographic information system and Ordnance Survey's Points of Interest dataset to quickly locate and order specialist equipment and supplies.

 Map data and routing software have enabled Shropshire Council to replace fixed, one-day-a-week, rural bus routes with a more flexible service.